Published on May 30, 2017

 Perhaps the best way to describe Dr. Lee and his St. Vincent de Paul Virginia G. Piper Medical and Dental Clinic is to describe what he does not have.
-He serves a low income working population transitioning from an acute hospitalization.
-His clinic does not have an X-ray machine nor any radiology.
+He serves a low-income working population transitioning from an acute hospitalization.
+His clinic doesn’t have an X-ray machine nor any radiology.
 He does not have a pharmacy.
-He does not have a lab nor could his patients afford much lab work.
-But what Dr. Lee does have is information through Health Current, Arizona’s health information exchange (HIE).
+He does not have a lab, nor could his patients afford much lab work.
+But what Dr. Lee does have is information through Contexture, Arizona’s health information exchange (HIE).

-Dr. Lee, who sees over two-thousand patients annually, says that “everything changed” when he chose to participate in the HIE.
+Dr. Lee, who sees over two-thousand patients annually, says that “everything changed” when he chose to work with Arizona’s HIE.
 Dr. Lee’s clinic plays a vital role in transitioning patients from an acute hospitalization to other providers or settings.
-This transitional care is typically short-term and never beyond nine months.
+This transitional care is typically short-term and never goes beyond nine months.

-“By being able to access the HIE patient portal for all our patients, we are able to provide appropriate care and treat patients as they should be treated.” said Dr. Lee.
-The portal allows Dr. Lee to see the records on previous hospital visits and other information in the HIE.
-This can include information on previous emergency admissions, lab and radiology results, clinical notes and recent prescriptions.
+“By being able to access the Contexture HIE patient portal for all our patients, we are able to provide appropriate care and treat patients as they should be treated,” said Dr. Lee.
+The portal allows Dr. Lee to see the records on previous hospital visits and other information in the HIE, including information on previous emergency admissions, lab and radiology results, clinical notes and recent prescriptions.

 Using the patient portal allowed Dr. Lee to treat his 43-year-old patient in the most efficient way possible.
-He explained he was able to rule out certain possible medical causes and focus on the core issue, which he determined ultimately was anxiety.
-Dr. Lee did not have or need sophisticated medical technology because he had the most current patient information through the HIE.
-By using the HIE portal, Dr. Lee said, not only was he able to save the patient three or four visits, but money as well.
+He explained that he was able to rule out possible medical causes and focus on the core issue, which he ultimately determined was anxiety.
+Dr. Lee did not have nor need sophisticated medical technology because he had the most current patient information through the Arizona HIE.
+By using Contexture’s patient portal, Dr. Lee shared that he was not only able to save the patient three or four visits, but money as well.

-By offering HIE services at no charge to community providers such as Dr. Lee, Health Current is contributing to the St. Vincent de Paul’s mission to “Sustainably increase the health and well-being of the community, by empowering those who have the greatest need, yet the least resources.”
+By offering HIE services at no charge to community providers such as Dr. Lee, Contexture is contributing to the St. Vincent de Paul’s mission of, “Sustainably increasing the health and well-being of the community by empowering those who have the greatest need and the least resources available to them.”